inveniosoftware/docs-invenio-rdm/docs/reference/widgets.md

 ## MultiInput

-An input field that accepts multiple string values.
+An input field for multiple string values.

 ### Usage